-Each Title IV aid recipient's progress relative to credit hours earned and grade point average will be monitored once per academic year at the end of the summer term.
+Each Title IV aid recipient's progress relative to credit hours earned, cumulative grade point average and maximum time frame for program completion will be monitored once per academic year at the end of the summer term.

 5. Denial of financial aid